 LOCATION: The Río de la Plata basin is located about 11 miles west of San Juan and drains approximately 240 square miles.

-BENEFITS: The recommended plan provides 100 year protection upstream of PR Highway 2 and SPF protection downstream, to the towns of Dorado, Toa Baja, Toa Alta, Levittown, and the communities of Mameyal, Ingenio, Campanilla and San Jose.
+BENEFITS: When completed, the project will provide over $12 million in annual economic benefits and 100-year flood protection downstream of PR Highway 2, including the towns of Dorado, Toa Baja, Toa Alta, Levittown, and the communities of Mameyal, Ingenio, and Campanilla.

-Articulated Concrete Block Mat and Toe Key contract Channel scour protection and toe key revetment between station 19+85 and station 25+07
+Articulated Concrete Block Mat and Toe Key contract 500 feet of channel scour protection and toe key revetment.

 Contract 1A in the amount of $23,700,000 (American Recovery and Reinvestment Act funds) was physically completed October 2015